 - An error message: It is typically in words, a message that identifies the problem to you and your customer.

 Both codes and messages are recorded for you.
 Your gateway puts them down so you can take a look at the failed payment later.

-Why are they vague?
+But, why are they vague?

-Ethoca contacted several card issuers and asked.
+Ethoca, a charge and fraud protection company contacted several card issuers and asked.
 Here’s what they discovered:

 The second reason is that if the purchases were made by fraudsters, providing this level of decline information could potentially allow fraudsters to reverse engineer the fraud system and learn how to bypass the fraud checks.”